MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/forwarded-dns-name-resolution-fails-for-dual-stacked-queries.md

 ---
-title: Forwarded DNS name resolution might fail for dual-stacked queries
+title: Forwarded DNS name resolution fails for dual-stacked queries
-description: Describes an issue in which DNS queries that include requests for A and AAAA records may initially succeed, and then start failing. ms.date: 2/2/2023
+description: Describes an issue in which DNS queries that include requests for A and AAAA records initially succeed but then fail. ms.date: 2/2/2023
 author: v-tappelgate
 ms.author: v-tappelgate